Blackadder Goes Forth: Plot

 Blackadder Goes Forth is set in 1917 on the Western Front in the trenches of World War I. Captain Edmund Blackadder (Rowan Atkinson) is a professional soldier in the British Army who, until the outbreak of the Great War, has enjoyed a relatively danger-free existence fighting natives who were usually "two feet tall and armed with dried grass".
 Finding himself trapped in the trenches with another "big push" planned, his concern is to avoid being sent "over the top" to probable death.
 The series thus chronicles Blackadder's attempts to escape the trenches through various schemes, most of which fail due to bad fortune, misunderstandings and the general incompetence of his comrades.
 The aforementioned comrades are his second-in-command, idealistic upper-class Edwardian twit Lieutenant George St Barleigh (Hugh Laurie) and their profoundly stupid but dogged batman Private S. Baldrick (Tony Robinson).

-More than the Germans, who are generally unseen, Blackadder's nemeses come in the form of his superior, the eccentric General Melchett (Stephen Fry) who rallies his troops from a château 35 mi from the front, and Melchett's bureaucratic assistant, Captain Kevin Darling (Tim McInnerny).
+More than the Germans, who are generally unseen, Blackadder's nemesis come in the form of his superior, the eccentric General Melchett (Stephen Fry) who rallies his troops from a château 35 mi from the front, and Melchett's bureaucratic assistant, Captain Kevin Darling (Tim McInnerny).
 Despite the two being of equal rank, Blackadder treats Darling with contempt – while the former is on the front line, the latter is "folding the general's pyjamas".
 Their animosity is mutual, largely as a result of Blackadder exploiting the comic potential of Darling's surname at every opportunity.